Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 Quotes from that video:

-    “Ideas are cheap and easy and execution is everything.”
+> “Ideas are cheap and easy and execution is everything.”
 Shane Parish

-    Great insight(Ideas) are like Archimedes lever that when its moved, it moves the world but, it still requires movement(execution).Mike Maples
+> Great insight(Ideas) are like Archimedes lever that when its moved, it moves the world but, it still requires movement(execution).
+Mike Maples

-Inshort
+**Inshort**

 When you decide to start a startup always consider three things: Opportunity cost, your expertise, and value of your idea.
 Plus, even after that always have a backup plan as you don’t know what you don’t know.